pungentee/os_kfkz/Labs/n1/README.md

 | **Commonly Used In** | Xubuntu, Manjaro XFCE, Debian XFCE | Advanced Arch Linux setups, custom lightweight distros |
 | **Strengths** | Balance of speed and usability, easy to use | Extremely lightweight, flexible, efficient for power users |
 | **Weaknesses** | Lacks some modern UI effects, less customizable than KDE | Steep learning curve, requires manual configuration |

+## Control questions

+### 5. What system administration tasks can be implemented on the basis of Linux?

+Linux supports essential system administration tasks like managing users, groups, and file systems; configuring networks and security; installing and updating software; monitoring processes and performance; handling backups and logs; setting up servers; and automating tasks with scripts or tools like Ansible.
+It also excels in virtualization and container management (e.g., Docker, Kubernetes).
+Linux's flexibility and open-source nature make it a powerful platform for system administration.

+### 6. What is the relationship between Android and Linux?

+Android is based on the Linux kernel, which provides core functionality like hardware interaction and process management.
+However, Android is not a traditional Linux distribution—it replaces GNU tools with a custom runtime (ART) and is tailored for mobile devices with features like touchscreens and power management.
+While the core Android system is open source, many devices include proprietary additions like Google Play Services.

+### 7. What are the main features and scope of Embedded Linux?

+Embedded Linux is a customized version of Linux designed for embedded systems, offering features like customizability, open-source flexibility, portability across hardware architectures, real-time capabilities, robust networking, and strong security.
+It is widely used in consumer electronics, industrial automation, automotive systems, networking devices, medical equipment, aerospace, IoT, and wearables.
+Its adaptability, cost-effectiveness, and extensive toolchain make it a popular choice for developers in diverse industries.

+### 8. How can I change the Linux boot type: in text mode (level 3) or graphical mode (level 5)?
+What is the difference between CLI and GUI modes?

+To change the Linux boot type between text mode (runlevel 3) and graphical mode (runlevel 5), you can permanently set the default runlevel or temporarily switch modes.
+For **SysV init**, edit `/etc/inittab` and set `id:3` for text mode or `id:5` for graphical mode.
+For **systemd**, use `sudo systemctl set-default multi-user.target` for text mode or `graphical.target` for graphical mode.
+Temporarily switch modes with `sudo systemctl isolate multi-user.target` (text) or `graphical.target` (graphical).